hallard/arduipi/README.md

 - Soldering pad SPI between Arduino and Raspberry (Arduino will work as a SPI slave from Raspberry)
 - Option to connect the Arduino to Raspberry Pi Serial to do async communication if needed
 - Possibility to place needed component (Opto coupler and two resistors) to use the French dedicated telinformation to send Pi electriciy information issued the the main power meter (using serial RX)
-- Grove connector on board for I2C and Serial connection
+- Grove connector on board for I2C and Serial connection from Pi and Arduino

 Fine, when will all of this will be available ?
 -----------------------------------------------